BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Judgement of Light**

-This is your best talent pick for any covenant, because its a very efficient healing source since you're using Judgement as much as possible in mythic+.
+This is will be your best talent pick for Venthyr in keys because its a very efficient healing source since you're using Judgement as much as possible in mythic+.

 **Holy Prism**

-This talent is very mana inefficient and costs you a GCD every 20 seconds for very minor damage difference and should generally never be played except for on explosive weeks.
+This talent is very mana inefficient and costs you a GCD every 20 seconds for very minor damage difference and should generally never be played.

 ### T30